LorinWeb/react-diff-components/README.md

 ### `<DiffSentences />`:

 Using `<DiffSentences />`, differences get highlighted at a sentence level.
 That proves useful if users are supposed to read a full sentence to contextualise a change and approve it.
-Thake the following as an example:
+Take the following as an example:

 ```jsx
 import { React } from 'react';